buenaflor/wplan-backend/README.md

 ## Database

 Currently, the PostgreSQL test development database "wplan_dev" is hosted on Microsoft Azure.
+The db should only be tested when a new release candidate is ready due to costs.

 For development, a local postgres database should be used due to costs with azure.